cferdinandi/bouncer/README.md

 - `bouncerShowError` is emitted on a field when an error is displayed for it.
 - `bouncerRemoveError` is emitted on a field when an error is removed from it.
 - `bouncerFormValid` is emitted on a form is successfully validated.
+- `bouncerFormInvalid` is emitted on a form that fails validation.
 - `bouncerInitialized` is emitted when bouncer initializes.
 - `bouncerDestroy` is emitted when bouncer is destroyed.